The liquidity management system

-Norges Bank administers the liquidity management through reserve quotas.
-The aim of the system is to maintain total reserves in the banking system at a specific level.
+Norges Bank manages liquidity in the banking system through the use of reserve quotas.
+The aim is to maintain total reserves in the banking system at a specific level.
 Banks receive interest only on a specific portion of reserves – a quota – equivalent to the key policy rate.
-Deposits in excess of the quota bear lower interest – equivalent to the reserve rate.
 Deposits in excess of the quota bear lower interest – equivalent to the reserve rate.

 The level of bank reserves is furthermore determined by notes and coins in circulation.
 When banks buy notes and coins from the central bank, they pay by drawing on their deposits in the central bank.
 Hence the reserves in the banking system are reduced.